-- 5.01 To maintain, protect and enhance the natural environment within the Municipality. - 5.02 To preserve and improve, the water quality of the numerous recreational water bodies including the Georgian Bay. - 5.03 Promoting additional growth in all sectors including residential, commercial and industrial that is sustainable, responsible and in appropriate locations to meet the growing demand that exists in the Municipality. - 5.04 To promote the health, safety, convenience and welfare of the inhabitants of McDougall. - 5.05 Provide a level of service that is consistent with the basic needs and financial capabilities of the Municipality. - 5.06 Ensuring that the provision of services recognizes the principle of "user pay" so that those beneficiaries of any service are responsible for its cost. - 5.07 Ensuring the compatibility of land uses. - 5.08 Encouraging a road system that is appropriate and efficient for the safe and convenient travel for inhabitants of the Municipality. - 5.09 Preserving those elements of the rural character of the Municipality along the major rural roadways. - 5.10 Having regard to Section 2 of the Planning Act and be consistent with the Provincial Policy Statement.
+- 5.015.1 To maintain, protect and enhance the natural environment within the Municipality. - 5.02 5.2 To preserve and improve, the water quality of the numerous recreational water bodies including the Georgian Bay. - 5.035.3 Promoting additional growth in all sectors including residential, commercial and industrial that is sustainable, responsible and in appropriate locations to meet the growing demand that exists in the Municipality. - 5.045.4 To promote the health, safety, convenience and welfare of the inhabitants of McDougall. - 5.5 To protect significant cultural heritage resources, while respecting Indigenous communities. - 5.6 To encourage and provide opportunity for community engagement on planning issues. - 5.05-To Provide a level of service that is consistent with the basic needs and financial capabilities of the Municipality. - 5.06 Ensuring that the provision of services recognizes the principle of "user pay" so that those beneficiaries of any service are responsible for its cost. - 5.7 promote efficient, cost effective development and land use patterns and to direct development to Settlement Areas. - 5.075.8 Ensuring the compatibility of land uses. - 5.085.9 Encouraging a road system that is appropriate and efficient for the safe and convenient travel for inhabitants of the Municipality. - 5.095.10 Preserving those elements of the rural character of the Municipality along the major rural roadways. - 5.10 Having regard to Section 2 of the Planning Act and be consistent with the Provincial Policy Statement.